U.S. Department of Energy - Energy Efficiency and Renewable Energy

 Single family homes, attached homes, and low-rise multifamily (three stories and below) can be scored using DOE's Home Energy Scoring Tool.
 Information on the Home Energy Score can be found at www.homeenergyscore.gov or by emailing email@example.com.

-Q: What is DOE's objective in creating an energy asset score?
+Q: What is DOE's objective in creating an Asset Score for commercial buildings?